flybayer/co.base/docs/CloudClient.md

 ## Authenticated and non-authenticated clients

-createSessionClient produces a client for a given session (auth object, which can be null). createClient allows you to log in, and it will automatically maintain the session client on your behalf.
+createCloud produces a client for a given session (auth object, which can be null). createClient allows you to log in, and it will automatically maintain the cloud on your behalf.

 ## Cloud API